griffithlab/civic-v2/schema/README.md

 - [GraphQL Code Generator](https://graphql-code-generator.com/): GraphQL Code Generator is a tool that generates code out of your GraphQL schema by analyzing it.

-- [PostgreSQL](https://www.postgresql.org/): PostgreSQL, also known as Postgres, is a popular open-source relational SQL database.
+- [MongoDB](https://www.mongodb.com/): MongoDB is a popular open-source document NoSQL database written in C++.

 ### Project structure